EleutherAI/website/content-blog/pile-t5.md

 draft: false
 ---

 The T5 model (Raffel et al, 2019) has been a widely used model in the NLP community.
 With downloads of its base model from HF being in the millions, it's no doubt that these models have been a community favorite.
-However, T5's tokenizer omits important code tokens and subsequent pretraining datasets have been released with higher quality in its filtering and diverse domain.
+However, T5's tokenizer omits important code-related tokens and subsequent pretraining datasets have been released with higher quality in its filtering and diverse domain.
 In this blogpost, we introduce an alternative version of T5; Pile-T5 that uses the Pile (Gao et al, 2020) and LLAMA (Touvron et al, 2023) tokenizer that intends to improve upon those weaknesses.

 ## Model Description